-Can You File This Complaint: Before you attempt to file a complaint, you’ll need to make sure that you’re actually able to do so.
+Before you attempt to file a complaint, you’ll need to make sure that you’re actually able to do so.
 The ethics committee will only hear complaints from those qualified to file them.
 What does that mean?
 It really comes down to the four canons and whom those canons apply to.

 For instance, anyone at all can bring a complaint involving canons one and two, including the general public.
 However, only employers and other “principals” can bring a complaint involving canon three, and only other certificate holders can bring a complaint involving the fourth canon.
 If your situation does not fit those requirements, you most likely cannot file a complaint at all.
 Contact the ethics committee for further clarification.

-Confidential, Sort of: The (ISC)2 code of ethics committee will strive to keep the process as confidential as possible, and will not publish your name or the name of the person in violation of the code to the public.
+The (ISC)² code of ethics committee will strive to keep the process as confidential as possible, and will not publish your name or the name of the person in violation of the code to the public.

 With that being said, the committee does tell the respondent (the individual breaking the code of ethics) your name as the complainant (the bringer of the complaint).
 The organization stresses that in order to protect the profession and adhere to its code of ethics, both you and the respondent should maintain confidentiality.

-Be as Specific as Possible: The committee does not have the time or resources to conduct an investigation into code of ethics breaches.
+The committee does not have the time or resources to conduct an investigation into code of ethics breaches.
 That means your complaint needs to be as specific and accurate as possible.
 The committee will only consider a complaint that relates directly to a specific canon being broken, so make sure you identify it in your complaint.

 If you’re not completely sure, the ethics committee can guide you.
 With that being said, if there is no clear evidence that a canon (or canons) has been broken, your complaint will be dismissed.

-In Writing: First, understand that all complaints must be made in writing, and they must be made using the (ISC)2-specific affidavit form, which can be downloaded here.
+First, understand that all complaints must be made in writing, and they must be made using the (ISC)²-specific affidavit form, which can be downloaded here.
 Make sure to fill in all areas, including country, province/state and county if applicable.
 Make sure your name appears, as well as the date.

-The organization goes to great length to inform members that the ethics committee is not an investigative body and that they do not have the resources to investigate complaints.
+The organization goes to great lengths to inform members that the ethics committee is not an investigative body and that they do not have the resources to investigate complaints.
 What that means is you’ll need to ensure that your complaint is as detailed as possible and contains all the evidence available of the infraction.

-Provide as Much Evidence as Possible: Your written affidavit should begin with a list of facts concerning the situation (who, what, where, when, etc.).
+Your written affidavit should begin with a list of facts concerning the situation (who, what, where, when, etc.).
 This is followed by further facts, documentation, or evidence of the infraction.
 Again, be as specific as possible, as too little evidence will result in the committee taking no action.

-Notarize and Mail It: At the bottom of the document, sign the affidavit.
+At the bottom of the document, sign the affidavit.
 You’ll need to have it notarized as well.
 When the affidavit is complete, you must send it by mail to the following address:

 311 Park Place Blvd., Suite 400